Primary School Science Syllabus aims

 primary students with experiences which build on their interest

-to help them understand themselves and the world around them provide students with opportunities to develop skills,
+concepts to help them understand themselves and the world around them provide students with opportunities to

-habits of mind and attitudes necessary for scientific inquiry prepare students towards using scientific knowledge
+develop skills, habits of mind and attitudes necessary for scientific inquiry prepare students towards using

-and methods in making personal decisions help students appreciate how science influences people and
+scientific knowledge and methods in making personal decisions help students appreciate how science influences

-recognise that there are repeated patterns of change in nature and understand how these patterns arise.
-Examples of
+should recognise that there are repeated patterns of change in nature and understand how these patterns arise.

-these cycles are the life cycles of living things and the water cycle.
-Understanding these cycles helps Man to
+Examples of these cycles are the life cycles of living things and the water cycle.
+Understanding these cycles

-predict events and processes and to understand the Earth as a self-sustaining system.
-In this theme, students learn
+helps Man to predict events and processes and to understand the Earth as a self-sustaining system.
+In this

-about the Cycles in plants and animals as well as matter and water.
-Key inquiry questions include:
+theme, students learn about the Cycles in plants and animals as well as matter and water.
+Key inquiry questions

 What are the